Constance Ford: Career

-She made three memorable appearances on Perry Mason, including the role of a woman with split personality in the 1958 episode "The Case of the Deadly Double", and as Frances Walden in "The Case of the Potted Planter" (1963) and defendant Sylvia Thompson in "The Case of the Shifty Shoebox" (also 1963).
+She made three appearances on Perry Mason, including the role of a woman with multiple personality disorder in the 1958 episode "The Case of the Deadly Double", and as Frances Walden in "The Case of the Potted Planter" (1963) and defendant Sylvia Thompson in "The Case of the Shifty Shoebox" (also 1963).
 In 1960, she played heartless Connie Walworth ("You haven't got the flair, dear ...") for director Mitchell Leisen in the "Worse Than Murder" episode of Thriller.
 She was often featured in episodes of Kraft Television Theater, Appointment with Adventure, State Trooper, Dick Powell's Zane Grey Theatre (as Laura Lovett, opposite Jack Palance in the 1956 episode, "Lariat"), Bat Masterson, The Phil Silvers Show, Have Gun – Will Travel, Rawhide, Wanted: Dead or Alive, Tombstone Territory (episode "Silver Killers"), Gunsmoke (in the episode "Wagon Girls" and as title character in the episode "Poor Pearl" in 1956), Alfred Hitchcock Presents, Target: The Corruptors!, and The Twilight Zone episode "Uncle Simon".
 She also appeared on the NBC interview program Here's Hollywood.
-One of her Perry Mason episodes is on display as part of the introduction for jurors who serve in New York's criminal courts.

 In 1954, she made her soap-opera debut as Lynn Sherwood on Woman With A Past on CBS.
 On Search for Tomorrow, Ford was Rose Peterson, an employee of the mob, who was hired to discredit leading character Joanne Tate.
 Her on-screen brother was played by Don Knotts.
 On The Edge of Night, Ford played the murderous theatre owner Eve Morris.

 Another World

-In 1967, she joined Another World as Ada, the strong-willed mother of Rachel (Robin Strasser and later Victoria Wyndham).
+In 1967, she joined Another World as Ada Lucas Davis, the strong-willed mother of Rachel (Robin Strasser and later Victoria Wyndham).
 While her mother character was a total contrast to her role of Helen in A Summer Place, she was brutally tough and honest, yet supportive and loving, first as a working-class mother to Rachel and later as a mentor to many of Bay City's young characters.
 Her first line, responding to brother Sam Lucas's inquiry, "Ada, is that you?" was a curt, "No, it's Princess Grace!"

-Over the years, Ford played Ada's trials - she was widowed three times and worked in a variety of professions, from hairdressing to police clerk to restaurant owner.
+Over the years, Ford played Ada's trials - she was divorced then widowed three times and worked in a variety of professions, from hairdressing to police clerk to restaurant owner.
 In 1975, middle-aged Ada gave birth to a daughter, Nancy.

 Ford left the show in 1992 due to declining health, and Ada was said to be out of town visiting Nancy.
 When Ford died, the character of Ada also died, and the show paid tribute to character and actress both.